ghadaxd/Landing-Page/README.md

 ## Extra Features

 - As the section in the viewport is been highlighted, the corresponding navigation link is also highlighted.
+- Update design/content.
+- Scroll to top.
+- Hide navigation when scrolling is stopped while going through the page.

 ## Refrences